Cliff Richard's ridiculous Legal Costs

 This case highlights how important it is for all parties to consider alternative dispute resolution, particularly mediation, at as early a stage as possible.

-At Samuels Solicitors we have a niche specialism in dealing with privacy, libel and slander claims.
+At Samuels Solicitors we have a niche specialism in dealing with breaches of privacy, as well as other types of cases that often go hand in hand with breach of privacy, including harassment, libel and slander claims.
 The vast majority of the cases that we deal with settle without Court proceedings being necessary.
-Of those where Court proceedings are issued, again the majority of those settle before trial.
+Of those where Court proceedings are issued, again the vast majority of those settle before trial.

 If you are concerned that you are suffering from breach of privacy, or if you are the victim of libel or slander, contact us today for a free no obligation discussion about how we can help.